-Upon completing the Ph.D. program, many of our graduates have assumed tenure track positions at colleges and universities, including the University of Pittsburgh, West Virginia Wesleyan University, Longwood University, Monmouth University and Wright State University.
-In addition, Ph.D. and M.A. students have assumed positions in government agencies and nonprofit institutions, such as the National Institute for Occupational Safety and Health and the Foreign Service in the U.S. Department of State, upon completion of their degrees.
+The Department of Political Science offers a comprehensive curriculum leading to a Master’s Degree (MA) or to a Doctor of Philosophy (PhD).
+Many of our doctoral students have gone on to earn tenure track positions at college and universities, including the University of Pittsburgh, West Virginia Wesleyan College, Longwood University, Monmouth University, and Wright State University.
+Our PhD and MA graduates have also been employed by government agencies and non-profit institutions such as the Federal Bureau of Investigation, the National Institute for Occupational Safety and Health, and the U.S. Department of State.

 In addition to receiving training in research methods, students choose from courses taught by world-class faculty in American politics, comparative politics, international relations, political theory, and public policy.
 PhD students specialize in American politics, comparative politics, international politics, or public policy.

 Each graduate program sets their own term of admission and application deadline.
 Applicants can only apply for admission for the term displayed below.
 Any questions regarding the application deadline should be directed to the graduate program representative.